vanyasem/qr.flutter/README.md

 QR.Widget is a Flutter library for simple and fast QR code rendering via a Widget or custom painter.

+This is a renamed fork of [QR.Flutter](https://github.com/theyakka/qr.flutter) made mainly by [lukef](https://github.com/lukef) working for [The Yakka](https://theyakka.com/) company.
+You can take a look at the AUTHORS file to find a full list of contributors.

+The original repo is maintained poorly, and lacks proper support.
+You can report issues or ask for new features directly on my fork's GitHub page (the one you're on right now).
+I will do my best to resolve them in a timely manner.

 # Features
 - Null safety
 - Built on [QR - Dart](https://github.com/kevmoo/qr.dart)